Skip to main content

 People can come in contact with chemicals in what they eat and drink, in products they use, at work and in their environment, like in the air, soil and water.
 Some chemicals are helpful and necessary for life, and some can be harmful.
 Either way, this contact with chemicals is called a chemical exposure.

-Who is eligible for this study?
+Who was eligible for this project?

 Adults (18 years and older) and adolescents (12 to 17 years) who live in either Oscoda or AuSable Township.

-Why should I participate in this project?
+Why would people participate in this project?

-By participating in this study, participants can:
+By participating in this study, participants:

-• Learn about their exposure to PFAS.
+• Learned about their exposure to PFAS.

-• Be a part of Michigan’s PFAS projects.
+• Were part of Michigan’s PFAS projects.

-How is MDHHS conducting this project?
+How did MDHHS conduct this project?

-Using MiChEM materials and methods, the OAEA will:
+By using MiChEM materials and methods, OAEA:

-• Provide adult participants measurements for a total of 197 chemicals, including 45 PFAS, from samples of their blood and urine.
-Guardians of adolescent participants will be provided with the measurements for a total of 45 PFAS from a sample of the adolescent’s blood.
+• Provided adult participants measurements for a total of 197 chemicals, including 45 PFAS, from samples of their blood and urine.

-Key ways that the OAEA is different than the MiChEM project conducted in other parts of Michigan are:
+The key ways that the OAEA is different than the MiChEM program are:

 Eligibility